1. Who We Are

 2. Collection, Processing and Use of Personal Data

-We use the information collected on and through our website to process orders, determine buying trends, respond to queries and to provide a more personalised experience on our website.
+We use the information collected on and through our website to determine usage trends, provide our services, respond to queries and to provide a more personalised experience on our website.
 This personal data falls into several categories:

-We collect information when you fill in forms to contact us, make a purchase, subscribe to our newsletter (see Section 3 for more details) or otherwise communicate with us.
-The personal data we collect is necessary to provide the contracted services to you or for our legitimate interests in order to respond to you.
+We collect information when you fill in forms or otherwise contact us, request marketing communications (see Section 3 (Marketing Communications) for more details) or otherwise communicate with us.
+The personal data we collect is necessary to provide the contracted services to you or for our legitimate interests to respond to you.

-If you choose to enter into a promotion or contest, we may ask for your name, address, and e-mail address, among other pieces of information, so we can distribute promotional offerings, administer the promotion or contest, and notify winners.
+If you choose to enter a promotion or contest, we may ask for your name, address and e-mail address, among other pieces of information, so we can distribute promotional offerings, administer the promotion or contest and notify winners.
 We may need to forward such information to fulfilment houses or distributors.
 However, our partners have agreed to keep any personal information provided to them confidential and secure, unless you consent to such information being shared with other product manufacturers.